bioinfomics-unipd/DIGIMON-16S/README.md

 ## Output
 The software is designed to give only one output:
 - `<first5lettersofgenome>_16s.fasta`
-  It's a fasta file obtained for each input genome containing the extracted alligned 16S sequences and the fasta IDs. _ IS IT CORRECT? _
+  It's a fasta file obtained for each input genome containing the extracted alligned 16S sequences and the fasta IDs. _IS IT CORRECT? _
-_ MAYBE WE SHOULD PUT s IN CAPITAL LETTER _
+_MAYBE WE SHOULD PUT s IN CAPITAL LETTER _

+_This code was developed as part of a project carried out by Erinda Rruci, Giulia Fiorito, Sofia Stocco, Marwan Sharawy during the course of Microbial Metagenomics (Molecular Biology master degree) at the University of Padova.
+The project was supervised by Prof. Stefano Campanaro, Dr. Maria Silvia Morlino, Dr. Edoardo Bizzotto, and Dr. Gabriele Ghiotto._